 - Stove: Place florets in a preheated skillet with ½ cup water.
 Cover and steam for 6-8 minutes.

 - Roasted: Toss with your favorite seasoning and olive oil or avocado oil.
 Spread on a baking sheet.
-Roast in a preheated oven at 425 degrees F for 20-25 minutes (20 mins for el dente, 25 for crispy tender).
+Roast in a preheated oven at 425 degrees F for 20-25 minutes (20 minutes for el dente, and 25 for crispy tender).

 Cooking Tip: To keep your cauliflower bright while cooking, add a splash of acid such as lemon juice or vinegar.
-This goes for the colored varieties, too.
+This is true for the colored varieties, too.

 How to Store

-Freeze: Place in a freezer safe plastic storage bag, seal tight, label, date and store for up to 1 month.
+Freeze: Place in a freezer-safe plastic storage bag, seal tight, label, date, and store for up to one month.

 Storage Tip: If you've stored the whole cauliflower head in your crisper drawer for a few days before cutting, brown spots may develop naturally.
 Simply cut these off to avoid any unwanted bitter flavor.
 That being said, if it has an off-odor or the spots are black, discard it.